GabrielMalakias/GabrielMalakias.github.io/_posts/2021-11-15-software-evolves-an-experience-guided-by-results.md

 Systems, languages, and applications come and go as people progress in their own careers, problems that had not so obvious solutions in the beginning, become easier to tackle as application and team evolves.
 In this post, I would like to share a bit about my experience on migrating and scaling a system that I worked with, by observing and trying to understand the problem before thinking about changing the technology completely.

-There are multiple factors that influences the team to use a language, it can go through speed constraints or team familiarity to the language to how fast people expect things to be done.
-However I believe no language is perfect, no language will allow you and your team to scale 10, 20, 100 times if the approach is not the correct one from the beginning and since its quite common to make mistakes without the full picture of whatever you are developing.
+There are multiple factors that influences the team to use a language, it can go through speed constraints, team familiarity to the language or how fast people expect things to be done.
+However I believe no language is perfect, no language will allow you and your team to scale 10, 20, 100 times because no language does that but software architecture does.
+Software changes, sometimes completely.
+Its like writing a post or a book sometimes you start with a small idea and in the end one might end with something completely different.
+So as you might imagine its quite hard to get everything right from the beginning.

 While working at Delivery Hero, I had the opportunity to work in a team that was reponsible for migrating the system to a new one.
 At that point, it was decided to keep the same language but avoiding obvious bottlenecks.